Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-wit.md

 > [!IMPORTANT]
 > Destroying a WIT will delete all work items and data associated with that WIT, including historical values.
 Once destroyed, you can't recover the data.

-1. To completely remove a custom WIT and all work items based on that WIT, click the Destroy option from the WIT context menu.
+1. To completely remove a custom WIT and all work items based on that WIT, choose **Destroy** from the WIT context menu.

 	To destroy a WIT, you must be a member of the Project Collection Administrators group or be [granted explicit permissions to edit a specific process](../../security/set-permissions-access-work-tracking.md#process-permissions).